mortenscheel/laravel-automation/README.md

 Custom classes that are responsible for discovering models that meet their criteria.

 ### `AutomationAction` classes
-Custom Job classes that perform an action on an model.
+Custom Job classes that perform an action on a model.

 ### `Automation` model
 A concrete automation workflow that combines an `AutomationTrigger` with an `AutomationAction`.